 The minimum required total units for graduation is 120.
 This includes general education requirements, as well as major (both inside SLHS and outside SLHS).
-SLHS does not require a minor.
+SLHS does not require, but highly recommends, a minor.
 At least 42 units must be in upper-division coursework (300-level and above).
 At least 18 units in the major must be taken in residence.
 Students are required to have a minimum 2.0 GPA (cumulative and in the major and minor) to graduate.
+A recommended four-year academic plan and advising guide are available in Appendix A.